macktron/macktron.github.io/index.markdown

   Outside of major crises, the culture & education and regional development curves consistently lie above the average line, indicating that these files attract broader and more stable majorities in routine legislative periods.

 * **COVID-period surge in specific areas.** 🦠
-  At the start of the pandemic the Rice index for culture & education, international trade and regional development all exhibit pronounced jumps and each rising well above the average.
+  At the start of the pandemic the Rice index for culture & education, international trade and regional development all exhibit pronounced jumps with each rising well above the average.
 This reflects rapid cross-party alignment on recovery funding as mentioned before.

 Apart from the two acute spikes triggered by systemic crises, roll-call cohesion in the European Parliament seem exhibited a gradual, long-term erosion as soon as soon as the crisis periods are over.
 Procedural areas, notably legal affairs, demonstrate pronounced volatility, while social and environmental areas remain staticly polarized.

 In inter-crisis periods no single area consistently leads or lags.
 Each policy line oscillates around the declining average, reflecting how issue driven debates divides in the absence of a unifying emergency.

-## Within-Party Cohesion
+## Within-Party Cohesion 🤼‍♂️
 <div style="display: flex; justify-content: center;">
   <iframe
     src="/images/02_within_party_agreement.html"